Published on December 27, 2021 – Last Updated on March 29, 2022

-OVERALL, this app is great for those who want to overcome their fear of flying.
+OVERALL, this app is excellent for those who want to overcome their fear of flying.
 The course is comprehensive and includes everything from hypnosis meditations to affirmations.
-The gradual exposure to the fear factor in a safe environment is also a great feature.
+In a safe environment, gradual exposure to the fear factor is also a great feature.
 I would definitely recommend this app to anyone who wants to get rid of their flight anxiety.
 PS: I have tried numerous treatment methods and even anti-anxiety medication, but I had no luck.
 Unless you decide to confront your fear, you won’t be able to cure your flight phobics.

 I was scared to fly for a long time, and on top of it, I had a panic attack on board.
 The course is very well structured and helps you feel more at ease with every session, step by step.
 You will be able to go from one flight to another without having any problems.
 I no longer feel nervous prior to a flight and feel less anxious.

 Amazing!
 Great app with exercises that really work for you will make your life easier.
 I’m not sure why airplane rides were so scary to me, but after about an hour of doing this course, it turned out to be very relaxing and enjoyable.
 The meditations are worth every penny.
 It’s like having a licensed clinical psychologist in your pocket.

 I never actually bought anything like this before, but I had to try something, I was always so nervous about flying, and it would take me a day or two to get myself ready for a flight.
 This is really working, and now I fly whenever and wherever I want.
 I no longer feel afraid of flying, and I have shared this with my other family members to enjoy their flight as well!

 Since I have started using the app, I feel comfortable when I am near a plane or in the air.
 The stress feelings have gone, and I can finally say I have cured my flight phobia.